 For example, local Vietnamese restaurants that sell roasted pork belly, will give you containers of this dipping sauce to go in styrofoam cups that are SUPER sweet, at least to my taste.

 It verges on the realm of being syrup.
 But folks must love it for it to be the businesses’ mainstay.
-I love my sauces but there’s a point where it can obliterate the taste of the other ingredients in your recipe.
+I love my sauces but not to the point where it completely overtakes the flavors of the other ingredients in your recipe.
 This is to say that you should experiement with this recipe to land on ratios you like.

 Ingredient notes